farrahhass19/NetProg-Hw2/README.txt

-edited to remove unp instances and wrapper functions adding parts of missing code frrom lab3 fixing segfault in initial thread creation
+edited to remove unp instances and wrapper functions adding parts of missing code frrom lab3 fixing segfault in initial thread creation handling broadcast queue

 next steps:
-handling broadcast queue
+testing/error fixing
-i dont think i did the queue handling correctly - use condition variable testing/error fixing handle client connections (farrah)
+handle client connections (farrah) minor issues with broadcasting (it works, but i would have to pay other people money for them to use this)